Dtcreation/Firmware-Molise-Artillery/README.md

 3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a Sidewinder X1 v4 or above printer revision) or switching off and on the printer
 4. The TFT will load the configuration from `config.ini` file and store it on internal SPI flash.
 That means the configuration will be loaded from SPI flash on all the next printer reboots (no need to provide the configuration file on the SD card unless you make changes on `config.ini` file and want to load the new configuration)

-## Installation and configuration

-In order to help you in installing and configuring the Firmware, please take a look at the [Wiki](https://github.com/Dtcreation/Firmware-Molise-Artillery/wiki)

-First, you need to install / update TFT Firmware, and after that you will update Marlin with Molise version.

 <a name="TFT-Firmware-Not-Attached"></a>